eladtpro/azure-ai-services-client-side/README.md

 SUBSCRIPTION_ID=<SUBSCRIPTION_ID>
 ```

-#### Create service principal (App registration) and save it as GitHub secret
+#### Create a service principal (App registration) and save it as a GitHub secret

-> The app registration service principal is used by the GitHub action for two roles, one role for pushing the images to the ACR, second role for deploying Azure Container Apps. for that the service principal should have the **Contributor** role at the Azure resource group.
+> **Note**: The GitHub action employs the app registration service principal to handle two roles.
+First, it pushes the images to the Azure Container Registry (ACR).
+Second, it deploys Azure Container Apps.
+To perform these roles, the service principal must have a **Contributor** role on the Azure resource group.

 ```
 # login to azure